Published June 5, 2026 · Updated July 6, 2026

 Why This Recipe Works

-Plant protein and fibre in one bowl: Red lentils bring a generous dose of plant-based protein and fibre, which is what makes this soup filling enough to stand in as a full meal.
+Plant protein and fiber in one bowl: Red lentils bring about 15g of plant-based protein and 9g of fiber per serving, which is what makes this soup filling enough to stand in as a full meal.

-Naturally sweet from carrots: A full pound of carrots melts into the broth, lending natural sweetness and a vibrant colour with no added sugar needed.
+Naturally sweet from carrots: A full pound of carrots melts into the broth, lending natural sweetness and a vibrant color with no added sugar needed.

 Warm, layered spices: Cumin, coriander, and turmeric build a cozy, aromatic base that makes the soup taste far more involved than it actually is.

-Vegan and gluten-free as written: Built on lentils, vegetables, broth, and a splash of dairy-free milk, it suits vegan, vegetarian, dairy-free, and gluten-free eaters without any swaps.
+Vegan and gluten-free as written: Built on lentils, vegetables, broth, and a splash of plant milk, it suits vegan, vegetarian, dairy-free, and gluten-free eaters without any swaps.

 Made for meal prep: One blender and one pot deliver four hearty servings that keep beautifully, so lunches for the week are sorted in under an hour.

-Canned Soup vs. This Homemade Carrot Lentil Soup
+Canned Soup vs. This Homemade Red Lentil Soup

 | Per serving | Canned Soup | This Recipe | Difference |